Academics for Peace

 The Academics for Peace (Barış İçin Akademisyenler, BAK) refers to an association of academics who support a peaceful solution to the Kurdish Turkish conflict.
 They were established in November 2012 and their first public appearance was in support of hunger strikers in Turkish prisons.

+The petition condemned Turkish state security operations in predominantly Kurdish-populated areas, describing the use of heavy weapons as comparable to wartime operations and calling for independent national and international observers to investigate the situation.
+The day after the petition was publicly announced, President Recep Tayyip Erdoğan criticised the signatories and their appeal for international observers.
+Investigations into signatories were opened by prosecutors and universities, and several universities issued statements condemning the petition.
+In March 2016, three signatories were jailed pending investigation for alleged terrorist propaganda after publicly defending the petition; other signatories also faced criminal and disciplinary proceedings.
+Following the failed coup attempt in 2016, dismissals of academics became part of a broad purge of Turkey's universities, which also affected Academics for Peace signatories.

 History

 In November 2012 about 10,000 prisoners were in a hunger strike and had three demands.
 They wanted to be able to defend themselves in Kurdish language while on trial, the improvement of Abdullah Öcalan's detention conditions, and the start of peace negotiations between Turkey and the Kurdistan Workers' Party (PKK).
 A group of academics discussed their demands in a meeting and subsequently they prepared a petition in support of the hunger strikers.
 Eventually, more than 200 academics from over 50 universities signed the petition in support of the prisoners' demands.
 Then, since negotiations between Öcalan and politicians of the Peoples' Democratic Party (HDP) were initiated in January 2013, the Academics for Peace actively informed about it.

 After the peace process was terminated and the conflict gained force the BAK signed a second petition called "We will be not a party to this crime!".
 The petition was directed against the human rights violations in cities like Nusaybin, Cizre and Diyarbakır and demanded the reactivation of the peace process.
 The BAK organized press conferences in Ankara and Istanbul on 11 January 2016, during which they read out their demands.
 The petition was initially signed by over a thousand academics from more than 80 universities.
 The Academics for Peace encouraged academics from foreign countries to sign the petition as well and over 300 academics, amongst which figured prominent academics like the feminist Judith Butler and the linguist Noam Chomsky, signed the petition.